The proposed new rules help ensure the health, safety, and welfare of residents receiving services in state licensed

 The proposed rules will result in labor savings to the department.
 It is estimated that managers spend approximately

-1 day a week reviewing submitted incident reports.
+one day a week in reviewing submitted incident reports.
 There will be field staff labor savings too, as fewer special

-investigations will be conducted that often do not result in a citation as the provider has already corrected the issue
+investigations will be conducted that often does not result in a citation, as the provider has already corrected prior to

-prior to state staff arrival.
-It is estimated that hundreds of hours will be saved and shifted to other priorities such as
+state staff arrival.
+It is estimated that hundreds of hours will be saved and shifted to other priorities, such as timely

 11. Describe whether or not an agency appropriation has been made or a funding source provided for any

 There are no new expenditures resulting from the proposed rules or impact on fees established in the Act.
 Funding

 source for the program is through fees and General Fund /General Purpose (GF/GP) monies.

 12. Describe how the proposed rules are necessary and suitable to accomplish their purpose, in relationship to the

 burden(s) the rules place on individuals.
 Burdens may include fiscal or administrative burdens, or duplicative